hashicorp/terraform-provider-azurerm/website/docs/r/resource_deployment_script_azure_power_shell.html.markdown

 ---

-A `container_setting` block supports the following:
+A `container` block supports the following:

 * `container_group_name` - (Optional) Container group name, if not specified then the name will get auto-generated.
-Not specifying a 'containerGroupName' indicates the system to generate a unique name which might end up flagging an Azure Policy as non-compliant.
-Use 'containerGroupName' when you have an Azure Policy that expects a specific naming convention or when you want to fully control the name. 'containerGroupName' property must be between 1 and 63 characters long, must contain only lowercase letters, numbers, and dashes and it cannot start or end with a dash and consecutive dashes are not allowed.
-To specify a 'containerGroupName', add the following object to properties: { "containerSettings": { "containerGroupName": "contoso-container" } }.
-If you do not want to specify a 'containerGroupName' then do not add 'containerSettings' property.
+For more information, please refer to the [Container Configuration](https://learn.microsoft.com/en-us/rest/api/resources/deployment-scripts/create?tabs=HTTP#containerconfiguration) documentation.

 ---